objy-org/objy-catalog/README.md

 Every use case may have different requirements for the technologies used.
 By matching requirements and technical solutions, the best results can be archieved.

-With many different mappers for different technologies, OBJY can be used to build platforms for a varaity of different use cases and domains.
+With many different mappers for different technologies, OBJY can be used to build programs for a varaity of different use cases and domains.

 ### Natively integrate third party systems

 Mappers can also be used to connect to third party systems and introduce external data as OBJY objects.
+TBD...

 ## Contributing

 Please read [CONTRIBUTING.md](...) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License